ebanner/TextEditorTournament/README.md

 Client and Submission server code for judging submissions for the 2013 SUNY Potsdam Text-Editing Tournament.

+To use this software, it is recommended `client.py` and `server.py` are in their own separate directories.

+The first step is to start up the server like so:

+    cd server/
+    ./submission_server.py

+Once the client is ready to submit a file `foo`, issue the following command:

+    ./client foo

+The server will then check in its current directory for a file `foo.sol` and diff it with the submitted `foo` file.
+The server will then print some basic information to stdout like participant name, editor, filename, and time.
+This information is logged along with a diff of the user's submission against the solution-file in the file `foo.log` in this example.

+# Protocol for sending files

+In order for a client to send a file `foo` for submission `./client.py foo`, there needs to be a file named `info.txt` in the client's current directory.
+The only pieces of information that need to be in this file is the client's name and editor separated by a newline.
+Here is an example `info.txt` file:

+    $ cat info.txt
+    Edward Banner
+    Vim

+As long as both the files `foo` and `info.txt` exist in the client's current directory, the following information gets sent to the server:

+* The name of the participant followed by a newline.
+* The name of the participant's editor followed by a newline.
+* The name of the file being submitted by the participant followed by a newline.
+* The size of the submission file in bytes.
+* The file itself.

 Example usage:

     cd server/
     ./submission_server.py

     cd client
+    ./client.py move_lines
+    ./client.py move_lines
     ./client.py move_lines
     ./client.py move_lines
     ./client.py move_lines